-The returns are immediate because the whole process takes a month to harvest thus giving farmers’ real-time money within a very short period and it’s not capital intensive like other farming which requires a lot of farm inputs.
+The returns are immediate because the whole process takes a month to harvest thus giving farmers’ real-time money within a very short period and it’s not capital-intensive like other farming which requires a lot of farm inputs.

-As climate change and low productivity in traditional agri-ventures continues to take toll on small-scale farmers across the country; the push by farmers to switch to new alternative farming methods that are more resilient to weather uncertainties is increasingly gaining pace.
+As climate change and low productivity in traditional agri-ventures continue to take toll on small-scale farmers across the country; the push by farmers to switch to new alternative farming methods that are more resilient to weather uncertainties is increasingly gaining pace.

 Globally, over 30 countries produce silk, 16 of which are in the Asian continent, accounting for about 90 percent of the total world silk production.
 India is the second largest producer of raw silk after China and is also the biggest consumer of silk.

-The mulberry tree on which leaves the worms are fed is a drought resistant plant which grows well in all geographic areas of the country.
+The mulberry tree on which leaves the worms are fed is a drought-resistant plant which grows well in all geographic areas of the country.

 He said a farmer could plant 4,000 mulberry trees just as cassava sticks are planted on an acre of land and “at any given time the leaves of the 4,000 trees can feed 80,000 worms which can produce 100 kilos per a season for at least six to eight seasons in a year.”

 The significant inroads made since the introduction of sericulture is a soothing development that is in line with perhaps government’s most ambitious policy initiative-to achieve a Ghana beyond aid.
-If the Ghana Beyond Aid will prove successful, it will largely depend on innovative and transformative alternatives like sericulture.
+If Ghana Beyond Aid will prove successful, it will largely depend on innovative and transformative alternatives like sericulture.

-Indeed revamping and strategically positioning Sericulture would naturally speed-up efforts by government to diversify export commodities and specifically find worthy competition for Ghana’s primary export cash crop-cocoa.
+Indeed revamping and strategically positioning Sericulture would naturally speed up efforts by government to diversify export commodities and specifically find worthy competition for Ghana’s primary export cash crop-cocoa.

-A local Sericulture industry built on the fulcrum of productivity and just recompense will certainly create an avalanche of job opportunities in Ghana and consequently turn around the fortunes of people, households’ and businesses.
+A local Sericulture industry built on the fulcrum of productivity and just recompense will certainly create an avalanche of job opportunities in Ghana and consequently turn around the fortunes of people, households and businesses.

 The time is opportune!
-The much publicized Ghana Beyond Aid Policy needs the collective energies of multiple industries to materialise.
+The much-publicized Ghana Beyond Aid Policy needs the collective energies of multiple industries to materialise.
 It is obvious to a large extent that that sericulture-when fully harnessed add considerable steam to this important policy; through the mobilization of local export resources –which will attract plentiful foreign exchange for Ghana.